Before we start, who is this for?

 Simon Sinek Was Right About WHY—But Here’s the Truth No One Talks About

+That’s not because your WHY is wrong.
 It’s because your system is missing.

 Simon Sinek + Gallup: The Quiet Truth That Changes Everything